 Demand feeding is extremely beneficial particularly in the first few days of life as it encourages the development of an adequate milk supply.
 When ‘night two’ rolls around and baby is unsettled and requiring extra breastfeeds and attention, demand feeding is one of the crucial components to stimulating a good milk supply.

 Without knowing the exact fluid volume that a baby takes at each breastfeed, demand feeding allows the baby to decide when they have had enough or require more.
 This of course occurs once an adequate milk supply has been established.

-In the presence of additional circumstances such as tongue ties, jaundice, prematurity, breast and nipple size issues – demand feeding may have to be delayed until resolution of these issues.
+If you experience issues relating to tongue ties, jaundice, prematurity, breast and nipple size,s demand feeding may have to be delayed until resolution of these issues.
 For babies in these circumstances, demand feeding might not be feasible initially as baby can tire easily and not wake to feed on their own often enough to encourage weight gain and stimulate milk supply.
-These babies will need to be woken initially 3-4 hourly until adequate weight gain achieved.
+These babies will need to be woken initially every 3-4 hours until adequate weight gain achieved.

 Written by Keryn Thompson, RM & IBCLC (L-301766)

 Dykes, F., 2005.
 ‘Supply’ and ‘demand’: breastfeeding as labour.
 Social Science & Medicine, 60(10), pp.2283-2293.